PostHog/posthog.com/contents/blog/best-hipaa-compliant-analytics-tools.md

 - **Surveys:** <span className="text-red text-lg">✖</span>
 - **Customer data platform:** <span className="text-green text-lg">✔</span>

+#### Overview

-PiwikPRO is a commercial analytics and customer data platform spun out of the open-source analytics tool, Matomo.
+Piwik PRO is a commercial analytics and customer data platform spun out of the open-source analytics tool, Matomo.
 As such, it's more a web analytics tool than other options in this list, though you can use it on mobile and web apps.
-Because it's based on Europe, PIWIKPro is popular among companies also seeking GDPR compliance – it has a built-in compliance manager to assist with this.
+Because it's based on Europe, Piwik PRO is popular among companies also seeking GDPR compliance – it has a built-in compliance manager to assist with this, too.

 #### PiwikPRO and HIPAA compliance

 - **Self-hostable:** <span className="text-green text-lg">✔</span>
 - **BAA available:** <span className="text-green text-lg">✔</span>

-It offers HIPAA compliance as part of its PRO Enterprise plan, either by signing a BAA or by self-hosting, giving you maximum flexibility.
+PiwikPRO offers HIPAA compliance as part of its PRO Enterprise plan, either by signing a BAA or by self-hosting, giving you maximum flexibility.

 ### 6. Amplitude

 ![amplitude](../images/blog/posthog-vs-amplitude/amplitude-screenshot.png)

+#### Overview

 - **Product analytics:** <span className="text-green text-lg">✔</span>
 - **Web analytics:** <span className="text-red text-lg">✖</span>